'This Is Us' star Chrissy Metz on the Jack-Kate scene you didn’t get to see

 Yeah.
 I think it was so important for her to have that, because there was a lot of pain surrounding, “Oh my gosh, I don’t want you to think that I’m forgetting you, but I found somebody who truly loves me and you love would him, too.”
 All any parent wants for their child is for them to be happy genuinely.
 And then to let a piece of Jack go, so there’s truly room in her heart for Toby — so much of the pain and the shame had filled her heart for so long that she had to overcome that to come through it.
 Nobody’s perfect and having one incident is not going to heal everything, but it’s definitely healing and it’s definitely on the journey of healing.

-NEXT PAGE: Metz on filming a scene with Jack’s ashes that you didn’t see.
+NEXT PAGE: Metz on filming the goodbye-Jack scene that you didn’t see

 Comments